slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ![ADLS](./media/SDUD.png)

 ## Step 3.
-Update Synapse storage account permisions
+Update Azure Synapse storage account permisions
 In order to perform the necessary actions in the Synapse workspace, you will need to grant specific access.

 1. Go to the Azure Data Lake Storage Account created above